MatAtBread/nodent/README-v0-1-38.md

 22May14: Added a real world example.
 See Before and After below

-22May14: Update async.map() to accepts an arbitrary set of async functions as an object or array but WITHOUT a callback.
+22May14: Update async.map() to accepts an arbitrary set of async-functions as an object or array but WITHOUT a callback.
 The map will execute every function in the array/object before asynchronously returning a mapped object or array.

 09Apr14: Update async.map() to accept a Number as the first argument.
 The async-callback is then called with integers from 0 to arg-1 rather than object keys or array elements.